sap-tutorials/sap-build-process-automation/tutorials/spa-academy-salesorder/spa-academy-salesorder.md

 ### Create and configure Auto Approval Notification Form

-In this step,you will create a notification form which would be received by supplier if the order is approved automatically with out any approvals.
+In this step, you will create a notification form which would be received by supplier if the order is approved automatically without any approvals.
+With the Low-code capabilities, you need not to re-design the Form.
+Let's explore the **Duplicate** feature in SAP Build Process Automation.

 1. To add the new form, you will use the **Duplicate** feature.
 Select the **Overview**.
     - Find **Order Confirmation Form** under the Artifacts section and select three dots **(...)**.
     - Choose **Duplicate**.

     <!-- border -->![Duplicate](10.png)

+    > Copy functionality is used to copy the artifacts between two different projects.

 2. In the duplicate artifact pop-up window change the name to **Auto Approval Notification** and select **Duplicate**.